 Is Your Dog Afraid of Fireworks?
 This Is What You Need to Do

 Is your dog afraid of fireworks?
-The good news is, this is an extremely common problem with canines.
+Unfortunately, this is a widespread problem with canines.

-As such, there are many tried and true methods you can use to calm your poor, anxious fur baby.
+As such, you can use many tried and true methods to calm your poor, anxious fur baby.
 And we’re going to share these with you in the following guide.

 Most of these methods involve giving your dog the right kind of attention and comfort.
 But there are also a lot of simple steps you can take to safeguard against canine firework anxiety.

-Plus, this guide will inform you whether it might be time to get your dog some professional help.
-Read on to learn all about how to calm down a dog during a fireworks display.
+Plus, this guide will inform you whether getting your dog some professional help might be time.
+Read on to learn how to calm a dog during a fireworks display.

 1. CBD Dog Treats For Anxiety

 Calming treats are a great idea regardless of any other methods you use.
-That is, the other methods on this list are external measures you can take to make the situation less frightening to your dog.
-But even when you use these methods, your dog will still react with some amount of fear.
+The other methods on this list are external measures you can take to make the situation less frightening to your dog.
+But even when you use these methods, your dog may still react with some degree of fear.

 2. Anxiety Vests